The Law as a Literary Form

 Ever flipped through a screenplay and admired the tight structure and evocative descriptions?
 Or marvelled at the lyrical genius in a hit song?
 You might be surprised to learn that the legal documents underpinning those creative works – the talent agreements, the copyright registrations, the distribution deals – can possess a similar artistry.

-While many people peg law as purely ‘technical’ or ‘dry’, when you delve into the world of entertainment law, you discover that legal documents themselves can be incredibly creative and even literary.
+While many people peg law as purely ‘technical’ or ‘dry’, when you get to know the world of entertainment law, you discover that legal documents themselves can be incredibly creative and even literary.
 Think about it: every clause in a contract is meticulously chosen, every phrase debated, all to weave a precise narrative that protects an artist’s vision or a studio’s investment.
 It’s a high-stakes form of storytelling where the language isn’t just functional; it’s foundational to making entertainment magic happen.

 The law has been used as a literary form for centuries.
 Some of the earliest examples of legal literature include the Code of Hammurabi and the Twelve Tables of Rome.
 These ancient codes of law were written in a poetic style and used figurative language to make their points.